naacl-org/naacl-schedule-2019/README.md

 - For each of the extracted files `data/order/industry_order`, `data/order/demos_order`, `data/order/tutorials2019_order`, and `data/order/srw_order`, manually take each paper entry in that order file and add it to M in the right time slot.
 Since the START IDs for the various components of the main conference are usuall independent, add a suffix, e.g. `-demo`, `-srw`, `industry`, `-tutorial` etc., after the paper ID to prevent any accidental overlaps.

 This combined order file was then saved as `data/order/manually_combined_order`.
 This file now supersedes `data/order/papers_order`, `data/order/industry_order`, `data/order/demos_order`, `data/order/tutorials2019_order`, and `data/order/srw_order`.
 Any changes needed should be made directly to this file.

+#### Combined Mapping File

+It's also equally convenient to have a single `id_map.txt` file for the entire main conference event.
+To do this, we start with `data/mapping/papers_id_map.txt` and the manually add in the entries from `data/mapping/industry_id_map.txt`, `data/mapping/demos_id_map.txt`, `data/mapping/tutorials2019_id_map.txt`, and `data/mapping/srw_id_map.txt`.
+You will need to modify the START IDs from each mapping file to have the same suffixes as in the previous section (e.g., `-demo` for the demo IDs, etc.) so as to make lookup easier.